Benleung0523/Ben-portfolio/README.md

 It analysed the distribution of topic of ABC headline over last decade.Topic prediction was applied in the analysis.
 ![alt text](https://github.com/Benleung0523/Ben-portfolio/blob/master/abc.png?raw=true "Logo Title Text 1")
 # [5.A data analysis of COVID-19](https://github.com/Benleung0523/covid19/blob/master/Covid19.ipynb)
 A simple data analysis of COVID-19.
-The trends of the brust of COVID-19 in each country were analysed.
+The trends of the burst of COVID-19 in each countries were analysed.
 ![alt text](https://github.com/Benleung0523/Ben-portfolio/blob/master/covidpic.png?raw=true "Logo Title Text 1")